<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 1-Jul-20-2021-08-59-27-45-PM

 When selecting criteria, it is important to consider the sport that you are profiling and also the physical attributes that allow someone to excel in that sport.
 When determining physical attributes, think about the different abilities between the best athlete in that position vs. the worst.
 For example, when comparing running backs on a football team a quality that would separate two individuals is the ability to change direction and make quick cuts to avoid defenders.
-Therefore, a metric that would make sense to include in the criteria would be one that helps explain an individuals ability to decelerate.
-During the braking phase, we know that the athlete is decelerating their center of mass, because if they did not apply force and decelerate their center of mass they would fall through the floor.
+Therefore, a metric that would make sense to include in the criteria would be one that helps explain an individual's ability to decelerate.
+During the braking phase, we know that the athlete is decelerating their center of mass because if they did not apply force and decelerate their center of mass they would fall through the floor.

 Figure 2: The lowest position of the countermovement jump occurs between the red (braking) and green (propulsive) phases.
 This brief period of time can be thought of as the amortization period when the athlete transfers direction.
 A very efficient jumper will be able to quickly reach the low position and propel themselves off the force plates.
 On the force-time curve, this will reflect itself by showing peak force occurring at or near this transfer point, and an abrupt drop-off of force after.